Here is the list of 14 trails and tracks for cycling in Singapore:

 Cost: SGD 6 - SGD 10 per hour

-They are famous because they provide you with foldable bicycles as it becomes convenient for the rider.
+They are famous because they provide you with foldable bicycles that become convenient for the rider.
 It provides you with the luxury of delivering you the cycle to the hotel and picking it up when finished.

 Cost: SGD 35 for 6 hours and SGD 60 for a full day

-It is a bicycle store which sells a bicycle with the service of renting them out.
-They have a vast range of bikes to offer - mountain bikes, cruiser bikes, kids bike and family bike.
+It is a bicycle store that sells a bicycle with the service of renting them out.
+They have a vast range of bikes to offer - mountain bikes, cruiser bikes, kids bikes, and family bikes.

 Cost: SGD 25 to SGD 88